Does the Genesis Chapter One account of Creation—specifically state that God created the heavens and the earth in six days?

 Notice that there is a different word used here (made) in reference to the six days of creation.
 Genesis 1:1 describes God as “creating” the heavens and the earth.
 The English word “create” came from the Hebrew word “bara,” which mean to make from nothing.

-The Hebrew word used in Exodus 31:17 for made, is “mad,” which is correctly translated as “measure,” not to create from nothing as Genesis 1:1 indicates.
+The Hebrew word used in Exodus 31:17 for made, is “asa,” which is describing the firmament only, not to create the entire universe from nothing as Genesis 1:1 indicates.

-It is clear that Exodus 31:17 is not referring to the original creation of the universe described in Genesis 1:1, but of the time afterwards when God “measured” the heavens and the earth to bring the earth out of it’s destruction as described in Genesis 1:2.
+It is clear that Exodus 31:17 is not referring to the original creation of the universe described in Genesis 1:1, but the time afterwards when God caused the firmament surrounding the earth to allow light to be seen on earth.
 It was then that God utilized the six days of restoration of the earth in Genesis 1:3-31.

 Confirmed by the Geologic Record